 In addition, JQI has a limited number of Graduate Assistantships.

-are required to work in close collaboration with JQI Fellows.
+are awarded to exceptional applicants.
+Graduate fellows are required to work with one of the JQI Fellows.
 The term of appointment is two years, renewable yearly for up to five years.
-The initial salary will be a research-assistant salary of $20,000 per year and a $10,000 fellowship for a total of $30,000 plus benefits.
+The annual stipend is $36,000 and benefits are included.
+There is no tuition charge.
 JQI is an Equal Opportunity / Affirmative Action employer and applications from women and minorities are encouraged.

 To be considered: